RichCaloggero/metalsmith-test/gotchas.md

 ## macros for nav menus

 -  a bit messy because need to use call / endcall blocks
+- menu generates unordered lists and will generate leaf nodes based on collections automatically
 - menuItem generates button or link and button as trigger; link generates a link, and action generates button
-- all wrapped in list item

-## workflow
+## backend

 - can we write simple offline UI to modify files, then rebuild site